LorenzoMantiloni/TPE-Source/README.md

 [Mantiloni, L., Nespoli, M., Belardinelli, M. E., & Bonafede, M. (2020).
 Deformation and stress in hydrothermal regions: The case of a disk-shaped inclusion in a half-space.
 Journal of Volcanology and Geothermal Research, 403, 107011] (MSc. thesis, Università di Bologna) doi: https://doi.org/10.1016/j.jvolgeores.2020.107011"

 The above reference should be cited whenever the software is employed.
+It is referred to as "Mantiloni et al., 2020" in the following and in the scripts.

 This code was created in Windows MATLAB versions: